The number most buyers shop last

 For most households, a mortgage is the largest single debt they will ever carry, and the longest.
 Thirty years of compounding works in your favor when the dollars are inside a Roth IRA; it works against you when the dollars are interest on a half-million-dollar loan.
 The arithmetic is the same; the direction is opposite.

-The closing table is where most of the structure gets explained — or not explained — for the first time.
-By then the rate is locked, the points are baked in, the escrow account is opening, and the amortization schedule is set for the next three decades.
-The decisions that matter most are the ones made before that table.
+That kitchen-table choice is the last easy moment to change any of it.
+By the closing table the structure finally gets explained — and by then the rate is locked, the points are baked in, the escrow account is opening, and the amortization schedule is set for the next three decades.
+The decisions that matter most are the ones already made before that table.

-This guide covers the upstream ground: what the rate structure buys you, when points pay back, what triggers and removes PMI, what your servicer holds in escrow, and why every dollar of interest in year one is doing far more damage than every dollar of interest in year twenty-five.
+This guide covers the upstream ground: what the rate structure buys you, when points pay back, what triggers and removes PMI, what your servicer (the company you actually send the payment to — often not the lender that originated the loan) holds in escrow, and why every dollar of interest in year one is doing far more damage than every dollar of interest in year twenty-five.
 The mortgage payoff calculator handles the downstream strategy — extra payments, lump sums, bi-weekly schedules — once the loan is in place.

 The two questions every mortgage answers